 Musically, Procol Harum had always been split between Hard Rock and Classical Rock.
 Although the group often combined the two into a brilliant fusion, the albums always leaned toward one side or the other.
-After Trower's departure, Procol turned completely to the Classical side with "Live at Edmonton", a symphonic exercise released in the winter of 1972.
-For the first time in five years, the band cracked the American Top 20 with their rousing new version of "Conquistador".
+After Trower's departure, Procol turned completely to the Classical side with "Live at Edmonton", a symphonic exercise released in the Winter of 1972.
+For the first time in five years, the band cracked the American Top 20 with their rousing new version of "Conquistador", which topped out at #16.
 The song, ironically enough, was on that first album from 1967.
 With bold brass and violin'd percussion, the Edmonton orchestra helped turn the album a dazzling shade of gold.

 The new "Prodigal Stranger" album showed early promise, but didn't sell well.
 The 1995 "Symphonic Procol Harum" wasn't an official Procol Harum release, but it did have Gary Brooker, Matthew Fisher and Robin Trower and some guest vocalists.
 It was followed by "Within Our House", a solo CD from Brooker that included the new Brooker / Reid title track and a few old and new Procol numbers backed by a choir, string quartet and various Procol band members, including bassist Dave Bronze and drummer Mark Brzezicki.